-Between the show “13 Reasons Why” and recent celebrity deaths, suicide has been a popular topic lately.
+The COVID-19 pandemic has challenged the lives of our children in many ways: adapting to online learning, navigating the “new normal” when heading back to school, rescheduling and cancelling of school events, and creating feelings of social isolation.
+These restrictions have negatively influenced some of our kids’ mental health.
 According to the Centers for Disease Control and Prevention (CDC), suicide is the second leading cause of death among school-age youth.
-But it often can be prevented, and knowing the risk factors and signs can be a lifesaver.
+But often it can be prevented, and by knowing the risk factors and signs, it can be a lifesaver.

 Youth Suicide Statistics: Cause for Concern